JD Matching Prompts: 17 Templates to Stop Applying to Mismatched Roles

 • Goal: score, must-have extraction, gap analysis, or customization.

-• Honesty rule: model must call out gaps as gaps; “transferable skills” is not a free pass.
+• Honesty rule: the model must call out gaps as gaps; “transferable skills” is not a free pass.

 • Output shape: structured (table or numbered list), not prose.